Layer One: Heroes of Power. Heroes of Culture.

 Lechon Burst: The Hero Who Lands

-It arrives at the center of the table, whole, crackling, the product of hours of patient heat applied with specific intention.
-It is the dish that signals something worth gathering for.
-Every Filipino knows the moment — the room shifts when the lechon arrives.
+Whole.
+Crackling.
+The product of hours of patient heat applied with specific intention.
+The dish that means something worth gathering for.
+Every Filipino knows the moment — the room shifts.
 The celebration becomes real.

 Rich.
 Hot.
 Savory.
 For the hero who brings the heat and the flavor.

 This is Impact.
-The hero who has accumulated, executed, and now lands — not with noise, but with presence.
-The kind that recalibrates the room without demanding it.
+The hero who has accumulated, executed, and now lands — with presence.
+The kind that changes the temperature of a room.
 The kind that people feel before they can explain why.

 Lechon Burst is for the hero who has already done the work and walks into the room knowing it.
-The impact is not performed.
-It is worn.
+The impact is worn, not performed.

 Why These Three.
 Why Here.
 Why Now.